-The lead up to Christmas is always the best time to make confectionary and sweet treats that can be packaged and given as gifts.
+The lead up to Christmas is always the best time to make confectionery and sweet treats that can be packaged and given as gifts.
 With this recipe, I’ve taken my buttercrunch brittle with salted peanut recipe from my book Sweet and added the spice from my spicy caramel corn to give it that festive vibe.
 It was delicious.
-I used a mix of almonds, cashews, hazel and brazil nuts to make this a little more special but any nut of your choice will do.
+I used a mix of almonds, cashews, hazel and brazil nuts to make this spicy buttercrunch brittle with roasted nuts a little more special but any nut of your choice will do.

 I love a good nut brittle but I’m not keen on cracking my teeth while eating it.
 The butter and baking soda in this recipe soften the candy to a manageable level of crunch.
 The high nut ratio also keeps things in check.